You can read an example, step-by-step, of the process below being implemented on a WordPress site here.

 b.
 Script Execution > Advanced Settings > Script Delay > Exclusion Rules

 2. Turn off lazy-loading plugins and/or lazy-loading features implemented by caching plugins.

-Plugins such as Autoptimize, ShortPixel, EWW Image Optimizer, Imagify etc. are no longer required when using Leap and may actually slow down your site if left on, due to conflicts with our own tool.
-Fortunately, Ezoic performs all the features of these plugins and much, much more.
+Plugins such as Autoptimize, ShortPixel, EWW Image Optimizer, Imagify, etc. are no longer required when using Leap and may actually slow down your site if left on, due to conflicts with Leap.
+Fortunately, Ezoic can perform all the features of these plugins and much, much more.

-If you are having issues with just one page, you can use the “Exclude page” functionality in Leap:
+If you are having issues with just a single page, you can use the “Exclude Pages” functionality in Leap to exclude pages from Leap:

 For forms or iframe not loading: